Analyze test result history

 Once data is scoped and filtered to address your concern, spot for patterns or signals:

-- Rising failure slope: a steady upward trend in Failed / Error / Skipped over several intervals (days/weeks) often indicates a regression in the product or a growing set of brittle tests.
+Failed/Error/Skippedover several intervals (days/weeks) often indicates a regression in the product or a growing set of brittle tests. - Sudden spikes in

-- High failure concentration by some scope: failures concentrated by Tester, Platform (OS/browser), Release/Branch, or Execution Type (Manual vs Automated) may require targeted investigations.
+Failed/Error/Skippedcounts: one-off or burst spikes often point to a new defect, infra outage, or test environment misconfiguration. - High failure concentration by some scope: failures concentrated by Tester, Platform (OS/browser), Release/Branch, or Execution Type (

 Step 3: Drill down to runs and tests